MohosinMiah/React_Js_Fundamental_Advance/README.md

 Default Props is use to specify default props value.

 # Props Types - 03
 Source : https://www.npmjs.com/package/prop-types
+install : npm install prop-types
 Props Types can be use for validate and check props.

+# React Child
+React Child can be used to mimize the extra componenet